 Respect Yourself is a sexual health guide for young people in Tedford.
 It is designed for young people aged 14+

-In line with current practice, Telford & Wrekin Council (we) currently provides GUM and Contraception and Sexual Health (CaSH) activity under block contract.
+In line with current practice, we would advise that Telford & Wrekin Council currently provides GU and CaSH activity under block contract.
 To that end we do not recognise individual pricing higher than the 2014/15 tariff rates set out below.
 No charges will be accepted for CaSH.
 Any amounts charged above the below rates will not be accepted.

 - First Appointment - £134.

-Telford & Wrekin Council in line with national guidance does not recognise Commissioning for Quality and Innovation (CQUIN) and Local Authorities (LA) are not required to pay Market Forces Factor – please ensure that all invoicing excludes any such amounts.
+Telford & Wrekin Council in line with national guidance does not recognise CQUIN nor are Local Authorities required to pay Market Forces Factor – please ensure that all invoicing excludes any such amounts.

 All providers must be registered on the Telford & Wrekin Council’s payments system as a supplier.
-Please phone 01952 384200 for details of how to go about this.
+Please contact the officer above to request details of how to go about this.

 The backing data report must contain the following:

 - Local Authority name

 - LSOA11 code - using the Lower Layer Super Output Area (LSOA) coding method.
 LSOA will determine which LA should bear the costs when partial postcode is a fringe (sharing more than one LA).
 View further information about LSOA.